Interstate 83

 One of Pennsylvania's first interstates to be built, Interstate 83 began as the Department of Highways upgraded US 111 to an expressway.
 Construction on the first section between Exit 33 and Exit 39B began in 1950.
 Two years later this section opened and was christened the Harrisburg-York-Baltimore Expressway.
 Also in 1952, construction began on the sections between Exit 39B and Exit 41B in Lemoyne and between Paxton Street and Exit 50.
 In 1954, those two sections were opened to traffic while construction began on the part between Exit 28 and Exit 32.

 In 1955, the section between Exit 28 and Exit 32 opened to traffic and the section of US 111 between Exit 32 and Exit 33 was upgraded to an expressway.
 In 1956, construction began on the section from Exit 22 to Exit 28 and opened to traffic in 1958.
 The operative word at the Department of Highways in 1958 must have been "completion," as construction began on most of the remainder of the expressway: Maryland state line to Exit 22 and Exit 41B to Exit 45.
 The latter segment included the Susquehanna River crossing known as the John Harris Bridge.
-The following year, the section from the Maryland state line to Exit 16 opened.
+In 1959, the section from the Maryland state line to Exit 16 opened with Pennsylvania Governor David L. Lawrence and Maryland Governor J. Millard Tawes cutting the ribbon at the Queen Street interchange opening the roadway.
+"It's official now," a York Gazette and Daily story said about the official date.
+"You can drive from the outskirts of Harrisburg to the outskirts of Baltimore without seeing a traffic light."

 Not only did the expressway receive the I-83 designation in 1960, but more sections opened to traffic: Exit 16 to Exit 22, completing the bypass of York, and Exit 41B to Exit 43.
 In 1961, the section between Exit 43 and Exit 45 opened to traffic with a twist: the expressway was completed, and the US 111 designation moved onto it and the northern terminus from Lemoyne to US 22.
-Interstate 83 would "fly solo" for the first time in 1963 when the US 111 shields were taken down, leaving only one designation.
-However, the Interstate was not complete by today's standards.
+Interstate 83 would become a "solo act" for the first time in 1963 when the US 111 shields were taken down, leaving only one designation; however, the Interstate was not complete by today's standards.

 1972-1973 DOT mapIn 1968, construction began on the sections from Exit 45 to Exit 47 and Exit 50 to Exit 51.
 Two years later, the latter would open to traffic but the Exit 45 to Exit 47 segment would take a little while longer.
 The reason being is that it involves the massive Eisenhower Interchange, one of the most complex if not largest, in the Commonwealth.
 This last section would open to traffic in 1971.
 A picture of it was featured on the cover of the 1972-1973 Department of Transportation map seen at the left.